 Thanksgiving is getting super fresh, courtesy of this Cranberry Orange Relish.
 Lighter and brighter than standard cranberry sauce, this easy, old-fashioned recipe is made with a few simple ingredients and comes together in seconds in your food processor.

+- No Sugar.
 Added bonus: this is a cranberry relish without sugar.
-Naturally sweetened with honey, this is one Thanksgiving side dish about which you can feel good taking heaping seconds helpings.
+Naturally sweetened with honey, this is one Thanksgiving side dish you can feel good about taking heaping second helpings.

 The Difference Between Cranberry Sauce and Cranberry Relish

 Not sure how this cranberry relish differs from traditional cranberry sauce?